Rosae pseudo-fructus cum fructibus

 This section has been translated automatically.

-Commission E - monograph: zero monograph.
+Commission E - Monograph: Zero monograph

 Rosehip seeds:

-Commission E -monograph: zero monograph.
+Commission E monograph: Null monograph.

 Dosage and method of use